GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 The geometric median part of the product provides an 'average' cloud-free image over the given year.
 The geometric median image is calculated with a multi-dimensional median, using all the spectral measurements from the satellite imagery at the same time in order to maintain the relationships between the measurements.

 The median absolute deviation part of the product uses three measures of variance, each of which provides a 'second order' high dimensional statistical composite for the given year.
 The three variance measures show how much an area varies from the 'average' in terms of 'distance' based on factors such as brightness and spectra.
-The three variance measures are:
+The three variance measures are: Euclidean distance (EMAD), Cosine (spectral) distance (SMAD), Bray Curtis dissimilarity (BCMAD).

-* Euclidean distance (EMAD)
-* Cosine (spectral) distance (SMAD)
-* Bray Curtis dissimilarity (BCMAD)

-Together, they provide information on variance in the landscape over the given year and are useful for change detection applications.
+They provide information on variance in the landscape over the given year and are useful for change detection applications.

-The GeoMAD product is useful for the following.
+The GeoMAD product is useful for the following:

 * Land cover mapping.
 * Change detection and classification (such as for burn-area mapping, crop mapping, and urban area mapping).